tim-roberts1/tva/website/docs/development/discover-more/vision.md

 - Deliver on fully composable "headless" helpers.
 - Be themable / customizable.
-- Be cross browser compatible and accessible.
+- Be cross-browser compatible and accessible.
 - Promote developer joy, a sense of community, and an environment where new and experienced developers can learn from each other.